 10 Tips To Soothe Heartburn During Pregnancy

-- Eat small meals: Eating small meals can eliminate a full stomach which can contribute to overproduction of acid in your stomach.
+- Eat small meals: Eating small meals can eliminate a full stomach that contributes to overproduction of acid in your stomach.
 Instead of three full meals, try to eat 4-7 smaller meals throughout the day.

 - Slow it down: Your appetite increases and at times you may feel ravenous.
 Before eating take a deep breath and remember to slow down as you eat.
 This will also help prevent overeating.